- Buy Baijiu Online

 - Kinmen Kaoliang – 58%

-The Kinmen Kaoliang 58 is the most popular but you can buy a more aged variety such as the 12 year old and would expect to pay another 100 on top of the 58.
+The Kinmen Kaoliang 58 is the most popular but you can buy a more aged variety such as the 12-year-old and would expect to pay another 100 on top of the 58.
 This particular Baijiu actually originates from Taiwan but is consistently up there with the popular ones.
-As with light aroma Baijius which are sorghum based, the drink is very light without the soy elements of sauce and even strong.
+As with light aroma Baijius which are sorghum-based, the drink is very light without the soy elements of sauce and even strong.
 Still a very accessible drink and one that you will see quite widely distributed, again with an initial price that is more affordable.
+Baijiu For Sale Online

 Buy Baijiu Rice Aroma Brands: